temporal-community/temporal-scaling-demo/README.md

 - KEDA for auto-scaling workers based on task queue metrics
 - Prometheus and Grafana for monitoring

-The main-worker deployment is configured to scale automatically with KEDA based on the backlog in the Temporal task queues.
+Both the main-worker and billing-worker deployments are configured to scale automatically with KEDA based on the backlog in their respective Temporal task queues.